intcreator/code-demo/README.md

 # &lt;code-demo&gt;

 A small but useful isolated code demo element.
-Uses `&lt;iframe&gt;` to create an isolated space where JavaScript code can run without affecting other parts of the page.
+Uses `<iframe>` to create an isolated space where JavaScript code can run without affecting other parts of the page.

 ## Contributing